This post may contain affiliate links. Read our disclosure policy here.

 In the summer there are many different methods for keeping cool without air conditioning.
 Know what your plans are to deal with both hot and cold situations before the need arises and know where appropriate clothing is located so you don’t have to search for it when you really need it.

-–Looking for ways to beat the heat?
+Tip: Looking for ways to beat the heat?
 Check out this article on how to stay cool without AC.
 How to Beat the Summer Heat Without Air Conditioning

 8. Make sure all your emergency supplies are where you can find them in the dark.

-If it’s dark outside and dark in your home, you may not be able to easily find your solar lights, games, cook stove, etc. Make sure you have everything where it can be easily accessed and found, even in the dark.
+If it’s dark outside and dark in your home, you may not be able to easily find your solar lights, medications, first aid kit, emergency kit, games, cook stove, etc. Make sure you have everything where it can be easily accessed and found, even in the dark.

 All of these ideas are simple and can be put together with very little money and resources, so you have no excuse not to be prepared!

-How to Survive Temporarily With No Running Water
+- How to Survive Temporarily With No Running Water

-Creating a Winter Emergency Survival Kit
+- Creating a Winter Emergency Survival Kit

 - Preparing for Extreme Heat

-Disaster Preparedness for Children
+- Disaster Preparedness for Children

-Prepping on a Budget
+- Prepping on a Budget

 What are some things you do to prepare for a power outage?
 What is important for you to have on hand at all times?

 This post on How to Be Prepared for a Power Outage was originally published in August 2014.
-It has been updated as of August 2019.
+It has been updated as of September 2022.